Regions

 Salzburg Easter Festival

-The Easter Festival, one of the most interesting and best classical music festivals worldwide, will take place from 1st of April to 10th of April 2023.
+The Easter Festival, one of the most interesting and best classical music festivals worldwide, will take place for the second time under Artistic Director Nikolaus Bachler from March 22 to April 1, 2024.
+This year's program is inspired by the Mediterranean south.

 Here you will find all details on the current programme of the Easter Festival: www.osterfestspiele-salzburg.at